Published: 30 Mar 2023

 The main objective of risk-based testing is to identify and mitigate the high-risk areas in the application.
 The following are some of the results and metrics that can be used to evaluate the effectiveness of risk-based testing:

 Test coverage is the extent to which the software under test has been tested.
-In risk-based testing, the focus is on high-risk areas, so the test coverage should reflect this.
+In risk-based software testing, the focus is on high-risk areas, so the test coverage should reflect this.
 A higher percentage of test coverage in high-risk areas indicates that the testing effort has been targeted effectively.

 Defect density is the number of defects found in a specific area of the software.
 In risk-based testing, high-risk areas should have a higher defect density.
 If the defect density in high-risk areas is low, it may indicate that the testing effort was not focused enough on these areas.